RAF Halton: RAF Hospital Halton

 Princess Mary's RAF Hospital Halton was opened in 1927 as a large purpose-built military hospital, replacing an earlier makeshift medical facility housed in wooden huts that had been opened in 1919.
 The hospital was the second unit in the United Kingdom to have a renal facility, and besides developing a cure for Sandfly fever, the hospital was the first in the world to use penicillin on a large scale in 1940, just after its discovery.

 The hospital was closed in 1995 due to Government defence cuts.
 The buildings remained derelict until 2008 when they were demolished for new housing in a development called Princess Mary Gate.

-Role and operations

-Halton is the RAF's centre for recruit training and airmen's development training, and also hosts other independent units.
-Units based at Halton include: